Summary

 Additional funding sources included donations, fundraising, and grants from community partners such as The Alleghany Foundation, Peoples Bank, SAARA, DBHDS, Dominion Energy, Community Foundation Rockbridge Bath and Alleghany.
 We offer a free friendly, non-judgmental welcome to anyone who needs help with addiction recovery and/or mental health support.
 This free service meets the individual where they are at with understanding and compassion.
 Find hope while developing skills in a low stress environment with sober peers.
 Each incoming peer signs an agreement to protect everyone’s privacy and confidentiality while building life skills, self-esteem, personal resiliency, and most importantly, sobriety.
 We find and share resources with people looking to build a support system to help their recovery journey.
 We offer groups, meetings, social events, and one on one peer support sessions.
 We do this with peers that have the same or similar experience and have been successful in their own recovery process.
 As we like to say at Recover Virginia, you’re worth it so drop in!

-These are some of the accomplishments of Recover Virginia’s Fourth Quarter 2025.
+These are some of the accomplishments of Recover Virginia’s First Quarter 2026.

 Visits Per Month